p2irc/deepplantphenomics/docs/Tutorial-Object-Counting-with-Heatmaps.md

-DPP provides 2 different models that can be used for object counting.
-One of those models is an object counter that predicts heatmaps of object locations.
+DPP provides two different techniques that can be used for object counting.
+One of those models is an object counter that predicts heatmaps of object locations (also known as *density estimation*).

 The structure and process of training a heatmap-based object counter is similar to other models (see the [Leaf Counter training tutorial](Tutorial-Training-The-Leaf-Counter.md) for more details).
 This mostly covers the settings and data loading differences for heatmap object counters.